verxion/RaspberryPi/Pi5-ethernet-and-power-over-usbc.md

 4. Set your hostname, username and password, wireless LAN, and Locale settings

-5. Choose "Yes" to apply your OS customization settings
+5. Choose `Yes` to apply your OS customization settings

-6. Confirm you want to continue (assuming it is correctly listing your micro SD card) by clicking "Yes"
+6. Confirm you want to continue (assuming it is correctly listing your micro SD card) by clicking `Yes`

 7. Wait for the write and the verification to finish